Koo's Art Center: Music

 Hosting several music shows a week in a variety of different musical genres.
-Koo's hosted hundreds of musical performers over the years, including The Ataris, Atreyu, The Black Heart Procession, Braid, Bright Eyes, Audio Happening, Death from Above 1979, Deerhoof, The Get Up Kids, Hum, Jimmy Eat World, The Locust, Melt-Banana, Pinback, Calvin Johnson, Chokebore, Cannibal Ox, Mr. Lif, Mirah, The Pressure, Sense Field, Some Girls, Seahorse Liberation Army, Thrice, Wesley Willis, Xiu Xiu, Death By Stereo, and Ink & Dagger.
+Koo's hosted hundreds of musical performers over the years, including The Ataris, Atreyu, The Black Heart Procession, Braid, Bright Eyes, Death from Above 1979, Deerhoof, The Get Up Kids, Hum, Jimmy Eat World, The Locust, Melt-Banana, Pinback, Calvin Johnson, Chokebore, Cannibal Ox, Mr. Lif, Mirah, The Pressure, The Radioactive Chicken Heads, Sense Field, Some Girls, Thrice, Wesley Willis, Xiu Xiu, Death By Stereo, and Ink & Dagger.

 Fine arts

 Koo's hosted a monthly art gallery that is changed on the second Saturday of each month to coincide with the Second Saturday Art Walks hosted in the arts district of Long Beach every month.

 10x10

 10×10 was a performance arts showcase that allows for 10 performers to entertain the audience however they please for ten minutes a piece.
 These can include anything from spoken word to musical performances as well as ballet or painting.